raizen74/aws-sysops/README.md

 `Status checks ` are performed **every minute** at no charge, returning a pass or a fail status.
 If all checks pass, the overall status of the instance is OK.
 If one or more checks fail, the overall status is impaired. `Status checks` are built into Amazon EC2, so they cannot be disabled or deleted.

 **AMIs**
+- Each region will generate its `own unique AMI ID`
 - You can only share AMIs that have **unencrypted volumes** and volumes that are **encrypted with a customer-managed CMK**.
 If you share an AMI with encrypted volumes, you must also share any CMKs used to encrypt them.
 - You do not need to share the Amazon EBS snapshots that an AMI references in order to share the AMI.
 Only the AMI itself needs to be shared; the system automatically provides the access to the referenced Amazon EBS snapshots for the launch.
 - To make an AMI available in a different Region, copy the AMI to the Region and then share it.
 Sharing an AMI from different Regions is not available.
 - `No reboot` -> **crash-consistent**, the instance is not shut down while creating the AMI.
 This option is **not selected by default**.
 - It isn't possible to restore or recover a deleted or deregistered AMI.
 However, you can create a new, identical AMI using one of the following:
   - EBS snapshots that were created as backups.